What does “AME” stand for?

 • For or the sake of our men we call upon God for favor in discernment and judgement concerning the deep things of God’s Will and Word.

 Allen seeks the agape love of God for all God’s people and “presses toward the prize of the high calling of God in Christ Jesus.”
+In May 2024, Allen Chapel merged with Christ Our Redeemer AME Church and on June 23, 2024 was officially renamed by the unified congregation as Greater Allen A.M.E.
+Church.

 Allen Chapel A.M.E.
 Church, Staunton, VA